melienherrera/melienherrera/README.md

 - or email me: melienherrera@gmail.com 💌

 ## Video Content 📹
-Through my tenure at DataStax/Langflow, I was able to explore topics from OSS Apache Cassandra, cloud-native technologies, vector embeddings/RAG, and Generative AI concepts.
+Through my previous tenure at DataStax/Langflow, I was able to explore topics from OSS Apache Cassandra, cloud-native technologies, vector embeddings/RAG, and Generative AI concepts.
 This a display of me not only building in public, but _learning_ in public.
 - [Building a Multi-Agent Personal Assistant on Langflow](https://www.youtube.com/watch?v=RFC8NpP30A0&t=28s)
 - [Generative AI Fashion App: Fashion Buddy](https://www.youtube.com/watch?v=_uuHqGbmIkI)
 - [How to Build a Resume Assistant (Livestream)](https://www.youtube.com/watch?v=SNgv-AQ9T_M&t=3139s)